Contest/Prize Scams |

 The District Attorney's Office is happy to respond to your email inquiries on this topic or other topics regarding criminal justice issues and consumer alerts.
 It is by working with the public that we can more readily address those issues of concern to our community.
 This office collaborates with other law enforcement agencies, whether municipal, state, or federal, in an effort to properly address issues that impact our citizens.

-Other questions that you may have can be answered by our specialists in the Consumer Fraud Division of the District Attorney's Office.
+Other questions that you may have can be answered by our specialists in the Consumer Protection Division of the District Attorney's Office.

 Many new car dealers advertise low interest rates and other special promotions such as high trade-in allowances and free or low cost options.
 While these advertisements may help you shop, finding the best deal requires careful comparison.